vchan2/MerrickMath.github.io-CelebrateMath/index.md

 For each grade, the winner will receieve SOMETHING COOL, from AARON RENERT, phone his phone to claim reward.

 To submit how far you make it through the maze please fill out the <a href="https://docs.google.com/forms/d/e/1FAIpQLSfr7_Zks0eltUpaLApShAEcs0hdnXYcVIaiObEUil3DBaoYQg/viewform?usp=sf_link"> following form </a>.
+You do **not** need to submit at every level, only the highest level you achieve.
+You may submit as many times as you wish.

+**Scores will be finalized Friday, June 12 at 3:30 pm**

 Let the adventure begin:
 * [The First LEVEL](DTFE0Q9.md)

 ### LIVE RESULTS (updated roughly every 5 minutes)
 <iframe src="https://docs.google.com/spreadsheets/d/e/2PACX-1vTSABs1JVTTg8JbCOBBjTgiqY2lKcqSKFaBHxG7nON6b377Biyf1AMu47zkuyOemIqtrQ7i-0KtZ_2p/pubhtml?gid=904580779&amp;single=true&amp;widget=true&amp;headers=false" width="100%" height = "600"></iframe>